 But What If I’m Just Starting Out?

-Don’t worry if you don’t have a lot of professional experience under your belt; something like the following example is a perfect place to start:
+Don’t worry if you don’t have a lot of professional experience under your belt, the chance to share about yourself is also a great way to start building connections and networks that will help fuel your professional and personal journey.
+Starting simple like the following example is a great way to start:

 “Hi, I’m Sam — I’m a junior at Acme University studying law and criminal justice.
-I’m passionate about criminal justice reform, and through my internship at ABC organization, I plan to develop the skills and connections I need to launch a career in this field after I graduate.”
+I’m passionate about criminal justice reform, and through my internship at ABC organization, I plan to develop the skills and connections I need to launch a career in this field after I graduate.
+What about you?”

 The Stranger in a Public Place: